Home » Sectors » Insolvency Practitioners for Care Homes

 Insolvency Practitioners for Care Homes

 Care home operators face mounting financial pressure from rising staffing costs, local authority funding that has not kept pace with the cost of care, and an increasingly demanding regulatory environment.
+Our health and social care expert, Andrew Hook, shares the common warning signs of insolvency for care homes, including regulatory and service user considerations.
 Our directory includes licensed Insolvency Practitioners with specialist care home experience — find the right specialist today.

 What financial challenges do care home businesses face?

 Residential care, nursing homes and supported living providers operate in a sector where the gap between the cost of delivering care and the funding received has become disproportionate.
 Local authority funding has historically failed to keep pace with the real cost of care, leaving providers that rely heavily on public funding with a funding shortfall.
-This has been made significantly worse by increases to employer National Insurance contributions and national living wage requirements, both of which translate directly into higher staff costs in a sector that is labour-intensive.
+Most care home directors we speak with claim that this has been made significantly worse by increases to employer National Insurance contributions and the national living wage.
+Both of which translate directly into higher staffing costs, which is concerning for labour-intensive sectors, such as care homes.

 Warning signs your care home may need an Insolvency Practitioner

-• Local authority funding that no longer covers the cost of delivering care at current staffing and operating costs
+• Limited local authority funding that no longer covers the cost of delivering care at current staffing and operating costs

 • Occupancy levels falling below the threshold required to cover fixed operating costs

-• A deterioration in Care Quality Commission (CQC) registration status that has affected occupancy or commissioner confidence
+• A deterioration in Care Quality Commission (CQC) registration status to 'Requires Improvement' or 'Inadequate' that has affected occupancy or service user confidence

 • Capital investment required in the property that the business cannot fund from operations